Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Introduction

-This paper is organized as follows.
-Section~\ref{sec:dataandmethods} describes the data sets we employ and the choices made for the adopted metallicity estimates, as well as the derivation of dynamical parameters.
-In this section, we also describe two methods that have been commonly used to identify stars with potential disk-like orbits.
-Section~\ref{sec:results} presents maps of the orbital rotational velocities of the stars as a function of [Fe/H], where potential VMP/EMP candidates with disk-like orbits can already be seen, and compare their relative fractions as a function of [Fe/H].
-Section~\ref{sec:discussion} presents a discussion, along with conjectures on the origins of VMP/EMP disk-like stars based on interpretations from numerical simulations.
+This paper is organized as follows: In Section~\ref{sec:dataandmethods}, we describe the data sets we employ and the choices made for the adopted metallicity estimates, as well as the derivation of dynamical parameters.
+In this section we also describe two methods that have been commonly used to identify stars with potential disk-like orbits.
+In Section~\ref{sec:results}, we present maps of the orbital rotational velocities of the stars as a function of [Fe/H], where potential VMP/EMP candidates with disk-like orbits can already be seen, and compare their relative fractions as a function of [Fe/H].
+In Section~\ref{sec:discussion}, we present a discussion, along with conjectures on the origins of VMP/EMP disk-like stars based on interpretations from numerical simulations.
 We conclude with a summary and future prospects in Section~\ref{sec:summary}.